margaretmz/ai-fashion-house/README.md

 # AI Fashion House

-A project built for the **[ADK Hackathon with Google Cloud](https://devpost.com/software/fashion-olu3gj)**, **AI Fashion House** is a multi-agent system designed to help with finding design inspirations, create fashion images, and then cinematic runway video.
+**AI Fashion House** is a project created for the [ADK Hackathon with Google Cloud](https://devpost.com/software/fashion-olu3gj).

-## What is AI Fashion House?
+It's a modular, multi-agent system that transforms fashion design ideas into beautiful visuals.

-AI Fashion House is an AI-powered fashion design system that transforms a design idea (via user prompts) into rich design visuals.
-Built on a modular, multi-agent architecture, it automates the entire creative pipeline—from concept to high-fidelity visual generation—by coordinating a set of intelligent, specialized agents.
+It automates the entire creative pipeline — from finding design inspirations to generating fashion images and then cinematic runway videos — by coordinating a set of specialized, intelligent agents.
+It's built with [ADK](https://google.github.io/adk-docs/) and various Google Cloud tech.

 ## How It Works